-If you plan to visit Ladakh in 2023, include a trip to some of the most prominent monasteries in the region.
+If you plan to visit Ladakh in 2024, include a trip to some of the most prominent monasteries in the region, as they are also one of the best things to do in Ladakh.
 These spiritual sanctuaries offer visitors a unique chance to learn about the local traditions and practices and to bask in the soothing and meditative environment.

 You’ll gain insight into the history and significance of each Monastery in Ladakh and discover what makes them such cherished places to visit.
 Whether you seek spiritual enlightenment or adventure, these monasteries in Ladakh will leave a lasting impression on you.
 Therefore, it is the right time you pack your bags and get ready for an unforgettable journey!

-At the heart of Hemis Gompa lies the central courtyard, measuring 60 meters in length and 18 meters in width, with four tall poles displaying different banners atop them.
+At the heart of Hemis Gompa, this Leh Ladakh monastery lies the central courtyard, measuring 60 meters in length and 18 meters in width, with four tall poles displaying different banners atop them.
 During the Hemis festival, this courtyard transforms into a stage for monastic dances.
 Visitors can explore the two prominent temples, Tshogs-khang and Dukhang, housing Buddhist statues, chortens, and volumes of Buddhist canonical literature.

 One of the highlights of Hemis Gompa is the Hemis festival, held annually in June or July to celebrate the birth anniversary of Guru Padmasambhava.
 Lamas perform sacred masked dances during this festival, and visitors can witness the spectacular event.
 Hemis Gompa is a significant cultural and religious landmark that glimpses Ladakh’s rich heritage and traditions.